KanishaLiyanage/heart-attack-prediction-scikit-learn/README.md

     <br />
     <a href="https://gamedudes.herokuapp.com/"><strong>Explore the Blog »</strong></a>
     <br />
-    if above link is not working, use this link 👇
+    if above link is not working, use this link :point_down:
     <br />
     <a href="https://gamedudes-blog-website.onrender.com"><strong>Explore the Blog »</strong></a>
     <br />